artainmo/DevOps/cloud/README.md

 AWS Systems Manager (SSM) helps you manage both EC2 and on-premise systems at scale, thus it is a Hybrid service.
 It gives operational insight about the state of the infrastructure, it automates patches, it runs commands across all servers and stores parameter configuration with the SSM Parameter Store.<br>
 To use SSM we need to install the SSM agent onto our EC2 instances or on-premise system.<br>
 SSM has a feature we call SSM Session Manager.
-It starts a secure shell on EC2 or on-premise servers without the need for SSH.
+It starts a secure shell on EC2 or on-premise servers without the need for SSH.<br>
+SSM Parameter Store allows secure storage of configurations and secrets on AWS such as API keys, passwords.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>